vxcnnn/versenuker/README.md

-As of May 2, 2025, im finally updating it (might not be changed)
+As of July 10, 2025, im finally updating it